-For most families, financial aid doesn't cover the full cost of education Having savings available can make a big difference and has little or no impact on financial aid eligibility.
-Remember that family contributions and gifts to college savings can also help, as will a student's own earnings.
+For most familles, financial aid doesn't cover the full cost of education.
+Maving savings available con make a big difference and has lette or no impact on financial aid eligibility.
+Remember that family contributions and gifts to callege savings can also help, as will a student's own earnings.